cafe01/Net-Moip-V2/README.md

 # DESCRIPTION

 Net::Moip::V2 is a SDK for Moip (Money Over IP) V2 API.
-The initial version of the module implements a thin wrapper for REST API, so you won't find methods like `create_order()` or `get_orders()`.
-What this module will do is help you build the endpoint paths, represented by [Net::Moip::V2::Endpoint](https://metacpan.org/pod/Net::Moip::V2::Endpoint) and send http requests, with authentication handled for you.
+This version of the module provides only a thin wrapper for the REST API, so you won't find methods like `create_order()` or `get_orders()`.
+What this module will do is help you build the endpoint paths, represented by [Net::Moip::V2::Endpoint](https://metacpan.org/pod/Net::Moip::V2::Endpoint) objects and send http requests, with authentication handled for you.

 Higher level methods exists for requesting OAuth authorization and access token.